 Smith (2000) argued that the ethic of justice offers a set of rules at the general level from which leaders can begin their moral deliberations, but he cautioned that other ethical paradigms (e.g. care) should inform moral decisionmaking.
 For example, culturally diverse contexts can be seen as an obstacle to universalism and individualism. which underpin the ethic of justice.
-Educational leaders who work within multicultural and increasingly globalized contexts are called to adopt equity, diversity, and inclusion policies work towards decolonization and and Indigenization in response to United the Nations Declaration on the Rights of Indigenous Peoples (United Nations General Assembly, 2007) and, in Canada, the Truth and Reconciliation Commission's (2015) Calls to Action.
+Educational leaders who work within multicultural and increasingly globalized contexts are called to adopt equity, diversity, and inclusion work towards decolonization policies and and response to Indigenization the United Nations in Declaration on the Rights of Indigenous Peoples (United Nations General Assembly, 2007) and, in Canada, the Truth and Reconciliation Commission's (2015) Calls to Action.